 So you have a list of terms but what next.
 The first thing to remember in optimisation is that this is not a one off task but a continual exercise.
 If you do this once and succeed those businesses you have just jumped will be investing in getting back above you.

 - Page titles to clearly match the primary targeted term to let the search engine and customers know what the page is about.

 - Descriptions in the page ‘meta tags’, usually one paragraph should be clear and targeted to your primary term.

-- The page address (URL) ideally should include the primary term, for example – http://ukbeaches.guide/things-to-do/Europe/UK/Norfolk clearly talks about Norfolk things to do.
+- The page address (URL) ideally should include the primary term, for example – https://ukbeaches.guide/places/united-kingdom/kent/ clearly talks about Kent.